mattermost/docs/source/developer/webapp-component.rst

 Designing your Component
 ------------------

-The most important part of designing your component is decidiing on what the props will be.
+The most important part of designing your component is deciding on what the props will be.
 Props are very much the API for your component, think of them as a contract between your component and the users of it.

 Props are read-only variables that get passed down to your component either directly from a parent component or from an `index.js` container that pulls some data from the Redux store.
 More on that later, for now you can see all the different prop types here: https://facebook.github.io/react/docs/typechecking-with-proptypes.html#proptypes.